DanaHazelton-githubRep/movie_webpage/readme.md

 about a movie, to include the movie trailor.

 ## Prerequisites:
--Python 2.7 or >
+- Python 2.7 or greater
--Goggle chrome, Firefox
+- Goggle chrome, Firefox, IE

 ## Files Included:
 - media.py